Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/lineadjustfrom/_index.md

 ---
-title: "LineAdjustFrom Class"
+title: "LineAdjustFrom"
 linktitle: "LineAdjustFrom"
-articleTitle: "LineAdjustFrom"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Specifies which dynamic connectors to space apart if they route on top of each other."
 type: docs
 weight: 1370